Economic Neutral Position: How to best replicate not fully replicable liabilities: Numerical Analysis

 Figure \ref{fig:VaRES_vs_phi_highAssetVol} displays the same situation as Figure \ref{fig:VaR_vs_phi}, but with a much more volatile asset (comparable to an emerging market single stock).
 For both risk measures the third and fourth order expansions based on normal asset volatility are less accurate than the expansions based on log-normal asset volatility.
 In the value-at-risk case the second order approximation still fits the overall shape quite well, whereas the third and fourth order expansion are more accurate for investment amounts $\phi$ not too far from $q$; the optimal investment $\phi^* \approx 0.9$ is higher than in the second order approximation due to the massive negative asset skew; in this setting $\phi^*$ is very close to the optimal investment in the third order approximation, whereas the fourth order correction of the optimal investment does not add precision if $\phi$ is away from $q$.
 In the expected shortfall case, the third order (log-normal volatility based) approximation produces the best fit for the risk profile, whereas the fourth-order approximation adds only little additional accuracy for $\phi$ not too far from $q$.
 These observations are consistent with the fact that the Gram-Charlier series are known to converge slowly, see e.g.~\cite{Milne}.

-Next we analyze for the risk measure VaR$_\alpha$ the location of the risk minimal investment amount $\phi^*$ in more detail, which depends on the characteristics of the hedgeable risk factor $X$.
+Next we analyze for the value-at-risk the location of the risk minimal investment amount $\phi^*$ in more detail, which depends on the characteristics of the hedgeable risk factor $X$.
 Figure \ref{fig:phi*_vs_sigma} shows the dependence of $\phi^*$ on the log-normal volatility $\sigma$ for various log-normal skew values $\mu_3$.

 In case of zero skew the third order expansion term vanishes.
 Higher order terms lead only to very small corrections to our theoretical prediction of $\phi^* \approx 0.85$.
 For realistic skew values of around $\mu_3 = -0.3$ the third order expansion is a good approximation up to $\sigma = 0.5$.
 In case of very high skew $\mu_3 = -1.0$ the approximation is only good up to $\sigma = 0.3$.
 To sum up, for realistic parametrizations of the hedgeable risk factor $X$ our perturbation results up to third order reflect the behavior of the risk minimal investment amount $\phi^*$ very well.